 The health center is staffed by registered nurses during the hours of operation.
 Walk-in service is available during the clinic hours on a first-come, first-served basis.
 If the clinic is closed, you are encouraged to contact your R.A. or JCU EMS.

 What type of services are available?

 Experienced registered nurses are available for illness and injury clinic care.
-Physicians are on site from 9 a.m. to 10 a.m.
+Physicians are on site Mondays and Thursdays, 12:30 p.m.-4:30 p.m., during the academic school year.
 Hospitals (including pediatric ER) and urgent cares are also located nearby.

-Blood work, allergy injections, TB testing, immunizations, GYN, HIV and Travel clinics, massage therapy, along with health-wellness literature.
+Blood work, allergy injections, TB testing, immunizations, GYN clinic, HIV/STI testing, travel clinic, massage therapy, along with health-wellness literature.

 What are the charges for the health center?

 Most health center care is offered without charge.
 There is a charge for doctor visits, lab work, allergy injections, physicals, and equipment loaned but not returned.
-Charges may be paid in cash or check; physican visits are billed at their office.
-Each student is responisble for knowing their own insurance coverage for network physicians and medical facilities.
+Charges may be paid in cash or check; physician visits are billed through their office.
+Each student is responsible for knowing their own insurance coverage for network physicians and medical facilities.

 Does the health center offer any transportation services to facilities located off campus?

 The Student Health Center has a medical van available to transport students to medical appointments, free of charge, within a five mile radius of our University.
 The hours of transport are Monday through Friday 1 to 5 p.m.
 To schedule transportation please call 216.397.4349.